ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 Race condition occurs when the computation result depends on the scheduling (how threads are intearleaved).

-**Data Race** [aka Low Level Race Condition, low semantic level] Erroneous program behavior caused by insufficiently synchronized accesses of a shared resource by multiple threads, e.g. Simultaneous read/write or write/write of the same memory locatio
+**Data Race** [aka Low Level Race Condition, low semantic level] Erroneous program behavior caused by insufficiently synchronized accesses of a shared resource by multiple threads, e.g. Simultaneous read/write or write/write of the same memory location
 > (for mortals) always an error, due to compiler & HW

 **Bad Interleaving** [aka High Level Race Condition, high semantic level]